Ever-present danger of shelling and landmines makes it difficult to collect benefits, buy food or look for work.

 Shelling and landmines have turned thousands of lives upside down, making it difficult to collect benefits, food and medicine, or find jobs.

 Travelling across the line of contact is also difficult.
 In February 2018 alone, there were more than 1 million crossings as people met family members or used local services.

 Sasha and his wife Yulia from Donetsk often cross the Mariinka checkpoint to help out his elderly parents in Ukrainian-held Avdiivka.
 A journey that once took half an hour by bus can now take a whole day.
-Seven months pregnant in freezing winter temperatures, Yulia is grateful for heated tents provided by UNHCR, the UN Refugee Agency, where she can rest.
+Seven months pregnant in freezing winter temperatures, Yulia is grateful for heated tents provided by UNHCR with the financial assistance from the European Union, where she can rest.

 “We held off leaving for as long as we could.”